Invictum/minecraft-executor-interface/README.md

 MEI is a small Bukkit plugin provides ability to execute commands from database with specified conditions.

-MapTools is free software and available under the GPL license.
+MEI is free software and available under the GPL license.

 ## Configuration ##